 Members are expected to attend either in person or through other approved means such as teleconferencing.
-A quorum must consist of more than one third of the members of the Committee.
-Matters will be decided by consensus, or if consensus is not achievable, then by a majority of votes of members present.
+A quorum must consist of 6 (six) members of the Committee.
+In the event of a tied vote the Chairperson may exercise a casting vote.
+All Committee members addressing the meeting must direct their remarks through the Chairperson.